UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Toby Bordell has a chance to drop the Brad Luck.
 - Fabricator has a chance to drop the Melt-Facer.
 - Add Ember's Purge to Loco Chantelle's loot pool.
-- Freddie - Add the Scoville to Freddie's loot pool.
+- Freddie has a chance to drop the Scoville.
-- Jack-bot - Add Rico to Jack-bot's loot pool.
+- Jack-bot has a chance to drop the Rico.
 - Yeti has a chance to drop the Short Stick, fix Short Stick only dropping at level 57.
 - Give the singing fish in DLC2 a small chance of producing a Fish Slap.
 - Kritchy has a chance to drop the Cure.